liuzhaoguo/FreeROI/doc/user_manual/toolkit.rst

    image could be inverted by multiplying with -1 first.

 #.
 Intersection
-   An image could be masked by another binary image using intersection tool.
+   An image could be masked by another image using intersection tool.

+   The `mask` image is selected as one of the loaded image, and binarized after thresholding with the lower-bound value for display.

 #.
 Local Maxima Detection
    This tool is used for extract local maxima from an image.
 The local maxima could be used for defining ROIs with regular shape.

-#.
-Binarization
-   An image could be binarized with this tool.
-A threshold should be given, the voxel, which value is not less than threshold, would be assigned as 1, otherwise, assigned as 0.

-#.
-Erosion
-   Erosion is one of two fundamental operations (the other being dilation) in morohological processing from which all other morphological operations are based.
-The operation could be used to reduce the extent of foreground in the image.

-#.
-Dilation
-   The effect of dilation is opposite to that of erosion.
-It would enlarge the extent of foreground of the image.

-#.
-Opening
-   As the combination of *erosion* and *dilation*, the opening operation is usually used as a basic workhorse of morphological noise removal.
-Opening removes small objects from the foreground of an image, placing them in the background.

 Image Segmentation
 ------------------